-This change started six years ago, when these standards were first harmonized under the Machinery Directive.
-The EC Machinery Committee gave machine builders an additional three years to make the transition to these standards, after much opposition to the original mandatory implementation date of 31-Dec-08 was announced.
+This change started six years ago when these standards were first harmonized under the Machinery Directive.
+The EC Machinery Committee gave machine builders an additional three years to transition to these standards after much opposition to the original mandatory implementation date of 31-Dec-08.

-If you aren’t aware of these standards, or if you aren’t familiar with the concept of functional safety, you need to get up to speed and fast.
+If you aren’t aware of these standards or aren’t familiar with the concept of functional safety, you need to get up to speed and fast.
 You can get training from us through the CIC Training Centre.

-Under EN 954-1:1995 and the 1st Edition of ISO 13849-1, published in 1999, a designer needed to select a design Category or architecture, that would provide the degree of fault tolerance and reliability needed based on the outcome of the for the machinery.
-The Categories, B, 1-4, remain unchanged in the 2nd Edition.
-I’ve talked about the Categories in detail in other posts, so I won’t spend any time on them here.
+Under EN 954-1:1995 and the 1st Edition of ISO 13849-1, published in 1999, a designer needed to select a design Category or architecture that would provide the degree of fault tolerance and reliability needed based on the outcome of the risk assessment for the machinery.
+Categories B, 1-4, remain unchanged in the 2nd Edition.
+I’ve talked about the Categories in detail in other posts and I won’t spend any time on them here.

 One of the main failings with EN 954-1 was Validation.
 This topic was supposed to have been covered by EN 954-2, but this standard was never published.
-This has led machine builders to make design decisions without keeping the necessary design documentation trail, and furthermore, to skip the Validation step entirely in many cases.
+This has led machine builders to make design decisions without keeping the necessary design documentation trail and to skip the Validation step in many cases.

-The missing Validation standard was finally published in 2003 as ISO 13849-2:2003, and subsequently adopted and harmonized in 2009 as EN ISO 13849-2:2003.
-While no mandatory implementation date for this standard is given in the current list of standards harmonized under 2006/42/EC-Machinery, use of Part 1 of the standard mandates use of Part 2, so this standard is effectively mandatory at the same time.
+The missing Validation standard was finally published in 2003 as ISO 13849-2:2003 and subsequently adopted and harmonized in 2009 as EN ISO 13849-2:2003.
+While no mandatory implementation date for this standard is given in the current list of standards harmonized under 2006/42/EC-Machinery, the use of Part 1 of the standard mandates the use of Part 2, so this standard is effectively mandatory at the same time.

-Part 2 brings a number of key annexes that are necessary for the implementation of Part 1, and also outlines the complete documentation trail needed for validation, and coincidentally, audit.
-Notified bpdies will be looking for this information when evaluating the content of Technical Files used in CE Marking.
+Part 2 brings several key annexes necessary for the implementation of Part 1 and also outlines the complete documentation trail needed for validation and, coincidentally, audit.
+Notified bodies will look for this information when evaluating the content of Technical Files used in CE Marking.

-These changes will finally bring North America, the International Community and the EU onto the same footing when it comes to Functional Safety in industrial machinery applications.
+These changes will finally bring North America, the International Community and the EU onto the same footing regarding Functional Safety in industrial machinery applications.
 The days of “SIMPLE, SINGLE CHANNEL, SINGLE CHANNEL-MONITORED and CONTROL RELIABLE” are numbered.